The applicant must submit the following by October 15 each year to:

 The student already possessing a baccalaureate degree must meet the prerequisite requirements for admission.

-The prerequisite courses must include earning a 'C' letter grade or better for completed courses prior to enrolling:
+The prerequisite courses must include earning a 'C' letter grade or better for completed courses prior to enrolling.
+All entrance requirements must be maintained by accepted students until the start date of their internship.

 - A minimum of 16 semester or 24 quarter hours of chemistry, including general chemistry, organic chemistry, and general biochemistry, lecture and laboratory.